jdittrich/userNeedResearchBook/text/dataAnalysis.md

 ### Fill the Structure
 Now need to try if the structure you created is feasible.
-Go through your data and sort it into the themes – be it actual insights or just stated commonalities – you came up with, or just move the data into proximity to similar data.
+Go through your data and sort it into the themes—be it actual insights or just stated commonalities – you came up with, or just move the data into proximity to similar data.

 The difference to the previous step is that we now focus on involving